 Insurance companies with policies covering damages from hurricane surge impacts on southeastern Virginia Beach can't control the weather.
 They can only control the "floodproofing."
 In some areas, engineers could build floodwalls around a building, complex, or a neighborhood that would protect against water that rise 1, 2, maybe even 4 feet.

 That would cost vast sums of money.
-Usually the costs for such projects (such as the "Big Beach" expansion at Virginia Beach) are spread over a wide number of people, by using government (tax) dollars.
-Occasionally, a special land use district is defined and the property owners in that particular district pay a higher-than-normal tax to cover the costs of the higher-than-normal protection.
+Usually the costs for such projects (such as the widening of the beach by dredging sand offshore and pumping it onshore at te resor portion of Virginia Beach) are spread over a wide number of people, by using government (tax) dollars.
+Occasionally, a special land use district is defined, and the property owners in that particular district pay a higher-than-normal tax to cover the costs of the higher-than-normal protection.
+Property owners at Sandbridge funds their beach replenishment through a special tax.

 Another form of floodproofing is to move structures away from the water.
 This move can be vertical or horizontal.
 At Sandbridge (the beachfront community north of False Cape State Park and Back Bay National Wildlife Refuge) the houses are built on stilts.
 The first floor is 10-14 feet above the ground; the posts in the ground can get wet in a "northeaster" or mild hurricane, but the kitchen and bedrooms stay dry.
 Residents and those renting a vacation cottage have to walk up and down steps every time they go outside, though they can park their cars in the shade under the house...